Bulgarian–Hungarian wars: Conflicts in 13th century

 Rostislav died in 1262.
 Stephen's relationship with his father Béla IV deteriorated in the early 1260s.
 Following a brief skirmish in the autumn of 1262, Stephen forced his father to cede all the lands of the Kingdom of Hungary to the east of the Danube to him – including Transylvania and Severin – and adopted the title of younger king.
 Thereafter, Stephen pursued an independent foreign policy, affecting the Bulgarian–Hungarian affairs too.
 A Bulgarian nobleman, Despot Jacob Svetoslav sought assistance from Stephen after his domains, which were situated in the regions south of Vidin, were overrun by Byzantine troops in the second half of 1263.
 Stephen sent reinforcements under the command of Ladislaus Kán, Voivode of Transylvania to Bulgaria.
 The Voivode routed the Byzantines and drove them out of Bulgaria.
 Crossing the border, another Hungarian knight Alexander Karászi fought with his own army corps and gained victories in "Greek land".
 Stephen granted Vidin to Jacob Svetoslav who accepted his suzerainty.
 The conflict of Béla IV and Stephen sparked into a civil war in late 1264.
 In response, fearing Bulgarian retribution and lack of Hungarian support should Béla IV come out victorious, Jacob Svetoslav submitted himself to Tsar Konstantin Tih in early 1265.
 They crossed the Danube and raided the Hungarian fortresses north of the river, which belonged to Stephen's realm.
 Stephen routed his father's army in the Battle of Isaszeg in March 1265, ending the civil war.
 Following their peace, younger king Stephen invaded Bulgaria in the summer of 1266, as a punitive expedition for Jacob Svetoslav's betrayal and the Bulgarians' attack during the civil war.
-He routed the Bulgarians in five battles; his confidant Egidius Monoszló led Stephen's army to successfully besiege and capture Tărnovo, also plundering the surrounding areas.
-Meanwhile the main army seized Vidin and other forts, while another army commanded by Gregory Péc defeated the Bulgarians in Vrchov.
+He routed the Bulgarians in five battles; his confidant Egidius Monoszló led Stephen's army to besiege Tărnovo and plundering the surrounding areas.
+Meanwhile, the main army seized Vidin and other forts, while another army commanded by Gregory Péc defeated the Bulgarians in Vrchov.
 Panyit Miskolc was entrusted to lead an army which successfully besieged and occupied Pleven.
 The campaign resulted in Jacob Svetoslav again accepting Stephen's suzerainty and was reinstalled in Vidin, while Stephen began to use the title "King of Bulgaria" in his charters thereafter.
 Historian Dániel Bácsatyai, who considered that the civil war between Béla IV and Stephen took place in 1267, presented an alternative chronology of the events.
 He argued the Hungarians invaded the Byzantine Empire at the turn of 1264 and 1265, in the same time when thousand of Tatars and the army of Konstantin Tih crossed the frozen Lower Danube to invade the realm of Michael VIII Palaiologos.
 According to Bácsatyai, Stephen's attack against Bulgaria took place in 1269, after Jacob Svetoslav's betrayal in the previous year.
 He connected the events with the parallel unsuccessful attack of the Serbs against the Duchy of Macsó in 1268 or early 1269.
 The historian saw the efforts of Emperor Michael VIII to sever the Balkan states from the sphere of influence of the Kingdom of Hungary behind both events.